 Rethlefsen ML, Page MJ.
 PRISMA 2020 and PRISMA-S: common questions on tracking records and the flow diagram.
 J Med Libr Assoc.
 2022;110(2):253-7.

+For UQ researchers undertaking an evidence synthesis project (including Cochrane reviews), Covidence is recommended.
 UQ Library subscribes to Covidence - an online software product designed to improve the efficiency and experience of creating and maintaining systematic reviews.
-Covidence will help you with the selection (screening) and extraction phases of your project.
+Covidence can help you with deduplication, and the screening and extraction phases of your project.

 The following resources will help you navigate Covidence: